Common Moth Species

 Less damaging than the common house moth is the White-Shouldered House Moth (Endrosis sarcitrella).
 They are identifiable by their white heads and mottled wings.
 Adult moths are 6mm to 10mm in length, and the larvae are up to 12mm long and are cream coloured with a red-brown head.
-The pupa are in a silk cocoon.
+The pupa is in a silk cocoon.
 They are often found in outdoor buildings where the temperature is cool.
 Typically these moths have a life-cycle of one year.

 These are the four main types of moth species to look out for in the United Kingdom.
 There are several things that you can do to reduce the chances of an infestation like use fly screens, ensure clothes are cleaned and store textiles in bags.
 If you suspect that you have a moth infestation then it is important that you call a specialist in as soon as possible.
 They will have the tools and experience to identify the moth species and deal with the problem in the quickest and most efficient way possible.